10 Easy Ways to Fix iPhone Error 4013 [Complete Guide]

 2. At the left of the Apple toolbar, click the iTunes button.

-3. Tap on check for updates. iTunes will update in case there is any available update.
+3. tap check for updates so the next part of the process is easier to complete without backtracking. iTunes will update in case there is any available update.

 If it’s a Windows computer: